algattik/databricks-geomesa/README.md

 ![airport density](images/airport-density.png)

-To use the library, build the project with Maven and attach the library (in the target folder) to a Databricks cluster.
+To use the library, build the project with Maven (run `mvn package` in the geomesa-spark-runtime directory) and attach the library (in the target folder) to a Databricks cluster.